[email protected] +97142555496 +971521782364 WhatsApp

 Trademark law protects trademark owners against illegal use in a way likely to create consumer confusion.
 Additionally, it is banned to use any name, symbol, picture, or device that is likely to raise confusion about an item or service’s source, association, or sponsorship.

-As such, the use of trademarks or colorable imitations of trademarks in NFTs may infringe on the trademark rights of a third party.
+As such, the use of trademarks or colorable imitations of trademarks in NFTs may infringe on the trademark rights of a third party and may require dispute resolution.

 You may want to know: Joint ownership of Intellectual Property (IP): FAQS